torokpe/Data_engineering_1/Term1/README.md

 In conclusion, this project demonstrates the application of data engineering principles—such as database design, ETL pipelines, and data aggregation—using real-world Formula 1 data.
 In this way, this exercise is a comprehensive presentation of what we have learned in the first half of the course and I have tried to present it with a topic that is close to me personally.

+### How to run the program

+In the Resources folder, you will find the SQL code file named F1_data-warehouse_project.sql, which contains the complete setup for this project.
+This file includes all SQL commands required to create the necessary schema, tables, relationships, and data transformations for the F1 data warehouse.
+You can execute this script locally using MySQL Workbench to recreate the database environment on your own system.
+Simply open MySQL Workbench, load the file, and run the code to initiate the data warehouse for analysis.

+Additionally, the Data folder contains the relevant dataset files.
+These files are provided both at the table level and as a complete dataset in zip format, allowing for easy access and loading into the database.

 ## 2. DATASET DESCRICPTION

 ### 2.1 Context